JacquesGariepy/DynamicBenchmark/README.md

 - `DatabaseContext`: This class is used to save the benchmark results in a database.

 - `PostgreSQLStrategy`: This class implements the `IDatabaseStrategy` interface to save the benchmark results in a PostgreSQL database.
+It is easy to include a strategy for another type of database by implementing the same interface.

 ## Running the Benchmarks